Redis Queue

 $queue = 'send-mail';

-// Data, can be passed as an array without serialization
+// Data, can be passed as an array directly, no serialization needed

 $data = ['to' => 'tom@gmail.com', 'content' => 'hello'];